fkakatie/spotter/README.md

 2. **Build a workout**.
     - Add exercises to "Your Next Workout" by selecting the **+** button.
-    - Remove exercises from "Your Next Workout" by selecing the **-** button.
+    - Remove exercises from "Your Next Workout" by selecting the **-** button.

 3. **Add a new exercise to the database**.
     - Enter a new exercise into the form at the bottom of the page for use in future workouts by future users!